6270 words, 37730 characters

 90% of owner operators fail in their first year - trucking is incredibly cutthroat.

-Booking a load in the spot market requires looking at several factors such as RPM (rate per mile), net rate, pickup location, backhaul, deadhead, detention, weight, broker, cashflow, tools, fuel cost, driving hours, and distance.
+Booking a load in the spot market requires looking at 12+ factors that touch on the truck, shipment, and other parties involved.
+More specifically, this includes the load’s RPM (rate per mile), net rate, pickup location, backhaul, deadhead, detention, weight, broker, cashflow, tools, fuel cost, driving hours, and distance.
 In fact, I got my start in trucking by acting as a dispatcher (someone who finds and books loads on behalf of a truck driver).

 It was some of the most difficult work I’ve ever done.